Corporate Bonds

 ,000 par, semiannual interest, and is quoted as a percentage of par.
 Secured bonds outrank unsecured debentures in bankruptcy; investment grade stops at BBB-/Baa3; convertibles let the holder swap into stock; and yields ladder up on discount bonds, down on premium bonds.
 Money-market paper caps at 270 days.

-The whole unit on one sheet: bond mechanics, the bond types, ratings, taxes, money-market instruments, and the yield ladder the exam loves.
+The whole unit on one sheet: bond mechanics, bond types, ratings, taxes, money-market instruments, and the yield ladder.

-• Par (face) value is $1,000 per bond; coupon is the stated annual rate; interest pays semiannually unless stated otherwise.
+• Par (face) value is $1,000; coupon is the stated annual rate; interest pays semiannually.

 • Quotation is a percentage of par: 98.50 = $985.00, 102 = $1,020.00.

-• The bond indenture (trust indenture) is the legal contract; a trustee enforces its terms for bondholders.
+• The bond indenture (trust indenture) is the legal contract; a trustee enforces it for bondholders.

-• Callable bonds let the issuer redeem early (issuer calls when rates fall to refinance) and pay higher coupons to compensate for call risk.
-A make-whole call pays the present value of remaining cash flows, effectively removing the incentive to call early.
+• Callable bonds let the issuer redeem early (calling when rates fall to refinance) and pay higher coupons for call risk.

-• Secured (higher priority in bankruptcy): mortgage bonds (real property), equipment trust certificates (equipment; among the safest corporate bonds), collateral trust bonds (pledged securities).
+• Secured (higher bankruptcy priority): mortgage bonds (real property), equipment trust certificates (safest corporate bonds), collateral trust bonds (pledged securities).

-• Unsecured (debentures): backed only by general credit; the most common corporate bond.
-Subordinated debentures rank below senior debentures and all secured debt.
+• Unsecured (debentures): backed only by general credit, the most common corporate bond.
+Subordinated debentures rank below senior debentures and secured debt.

-• Income (adjustment) bonds: pay interest only if the issuer earns enough; skipping interest is not a default; trade flat.
+• Income (adjustment) bonds: pay interest only if the issuer earns enough; skipping is not default; trade flat.

-• Zero-coupon: deep discount to par, no coupons, maximum interest rate risk, no reinvestment risk, annual phantom income.
+• Zero-coupon: deep discount to par, no coupons, max interest-rate risk, no reinvestment risk, annual phantom income.

-• High-yield (junk): rated below investment grade; higher coupon for greater default risk.
+• High-yield (junk): below investment grade; higher coupon for greater default risk.

-• Convert into a fixed number of common shares at the bondholder's option; pay a lower coupon because the conversion feature has value.
+• Convert into a fixed number of common shares at the bondholder's option; pays a lower coupon since the conversion feature has value.

-• Parity price of the stock = Bond Market Price / Conversion Ratio.
-Parity price of the bond = Stock Market Price x Conversion Ratio.
+• Parity price of stock = Bond Market Price / Conversion Ratio.
+Parity price of bond = Stock Market Price x Conversion Ratio.

 • Investment value (straight-bond value) is a price floor.